justmarkup/blog/articles/2021-01-12-make-the-page-count-of-a-3d-book-visible-using-css-custom-properties.md

 layout: layouts/post.njk
 ---

-I am currently building a book section/shelf for this site and thought it would be cool to show the books in 3D and also to make it visible how many pages a book has.
+I am currently building a book section for this site and thought it would be cool to show the books in 3D and also to make it visible how many pages a book has.
 In this article I would like to show you how to use CSS custom properties to adapt the depth of a 3D book showing how many pages the book has.

 ## 3D Book in CSS